bolotnikov/gamedevland/docs/tower-defense.md

 ```

-- In the constructor we created a container in which we will place all the created enemy sprites.
+- In the constructor we've created a container in which we will place all the created enemy sprites.
-- We write the level map object to the internal field `this.map`.
+- We'll write the level map object to the internal field `this.map`.
 - In the `this.units` field we will store all created objects of the `Enemy` class.
-- In the `this.config` field we set data about all planned waves of enemies from the config.
+- In the `this.config` field we'll set data about all planned waves of enemies from the config.
 - The `this.index` field indicates the index of the current wave.

 And the `create` method will create a new wave based on the current index.
 Let's develop it: